Wouldn’t it be great if we lived in a world where people created content purely for the sake of helping others?

 Working in this way, will provide objective feedback as to what pieces of content you should prioritise in order to increase the number of leads and sales you get.
 Often, what you think of as your best content, actually isn’t.
 Starting with your best performing pieces of content, you can make small tweaks to increase the number of leads coming from those pages.

 This objectiveness allows your marketing to be completely sales orientated.
 And this is a great benchmark for your performance.

 It also drives you away from certain vanity metrics – like number of Twitter followers, or your site traffic – that add little value to understanding your return on investment.

 After all, it’s better to have a site with 500 visitors a month which gets you 30 leads, than a website with 10,000 visitors and only 10 leads.

-If you think of it from this perspective, then you’re less likely to be distracted by big shiny metrics and be better aligned to the things that really matter to your business – getting sales.
+If you think of it from this perspective, you’re less likely to be distracted by big shiny metrics.
+You’ll also be better aligned to the things that really matter to your business – like getting sales.